First Oklahoma Bank

 Jenks, Oklahoma · FDIC Cert #12484

-First Oklahoma Bank is an FDIC-insured bank (Certificate #12484) with $1.1B in total assets and $969M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Jenks, Oklahoma, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.33%.
-BankHealthData assigns a composite Health Grade of D (40/100).
+This is the FDIC profile for First Oklahoma Bank, an FDIC-insured bank (Certificate #12484) with $1.1B in total assets and $969M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Jenks, Oklahoma, the bank maintains a Tier 1 capital ratio of 9.25% (Well-Capitalized) and a nonperforming loan ratio of 0.33%.
+BankHealthData assigns a composite Health Grade of C (59/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Oklahoma Bank (FDIC cert 12484) is a mid-sized bank with $1.1B in total assets and $969M in deposits, based in Jenks, Oklahoma.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.25% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is clean: non-performing loan ratio of 0.33% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is thin: 12.1% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Source: FDIC BankFind API — Call Report data.